This may come as news to you but in 2022 non diamond engagement rings are on trend.

 Breaking away from the traditional diamond ring isn’t for everyone.
 It does however create new opportunities to find a style that suits your needs and tastes perfectly.
 Once you’re open to the idea of engagement rings without diamonds, the options are seemingly endless!

-If you’re so over diamonds, here’s a list of alternative wedding rings and engagement rings.
+If you’re so over diamonds, here’s a list of diamond alternative rings which look great.
+Many of these non traditional engagement rings are significantly cheaper than diamond engagement rings.

 Queen Cleopatra was fanatical about emeralds and JFK proposed to Jackie with an emerald ring.
 They’re considered a precious stone and are mesmerizing with their rich green color.